abgulati/hf-waitress/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 # Support and Donations
-If 'HF-Waitress` has proved useful to you, please consider donating to support on-going and future development.
+If `HF-Waitress` has proved useful to you, please consider donating to support on-going and future development.

 To make a donation, please use the following link to my PayPal: